kylie-grace/DC-DSW-EventFeed-QR/README.md

 # DC-DSW-EventFeed-QR
 Google Apps Script that downloads an events JSON from events.umich.edu, unpacks and reformats, and generates a QR code on a 15 minute schedule.
+Initially created for usage with a FourWindsInteractive digital signage system in the University of Michigan's Duderstadt Center which is located on North Campus.

 ## Purpose
 The Event Importer Script is designed to fetch event data from the University of Michigan's event API, process the data, and populate a Google Sheet with the relevant information.
+The script performs the following tasks:

+- Fetches event data from two URLs.
+  - Multiple data sources are used to ensure signage content always stays fresh with relevant information from nearby partners as well as internal events.
+- Combines the data while avoiding duplicates using eventID.
+- Un-nests JSON levels to extract relevant information.
+- Filters out events based on specific criteria:
+  - Excluding events with the tag "Cancelled".
+  - Excluding events that are not open to the public.
+  - Excluding events that do not have a valid start date.
+- Sorts the data by event start date.
+- Limits the number of rows to 12.
+- Generates QR codes for each event.
+- Formats the event date and time.
-The script dynamically updates the event data based on the current date in the Michigan, USA timezone.
+- Dynamically updates the event data based on the current date in the Michigan, USA timezone.

 ## Usage
 1. **Setup Google Apps Script:**